 BY CAR: You can rent a car at the airport.
 Head towards Route 27 and go west towards Jaco Beach (about an hour).
 Take Route 24 south (Jaco Exit) and drive south another 2 hours or so to Dominical.

 BY BUS: There are two options for buses, Musoc or Tracopa.
-Music bus will leave San Jose every hour on the 1/2 hour and drives 3 hours to San Isidro.
+Musoc bus will leave San Jose every hour on the 1/2 hour and drives 3 hours to San Isidro.
 From there you can take one of 2 daily buses from San Isidro to Dominical (about an hour and 1/2) or a taxi (about $45).
-Trachoma has direct buses to Dominical every day and there is a terminal just 15 minutes south in Uvita.
+Tracopa has direct buses to Dominical every day and there is a terminal just 15 minutes south in Uvita.

-BY PLANE: You can fly on Nature Air or Sansa from San Jose to Quepos in about 30 minutes.
-Quepos is about 45 minutes north and a taxi from Quepos will cost you about $65.
+BY PLANE: You can fly on Sansa from San Jose to Quepos in about 30 minutes.
+Quepos is about 45 minutes north and a taxi from Quepos will cost you about $75.

 BY SHUTTLE: There are two Shuttle options from San Jose to Dominical.
 One is Monkey Ride and the other is Easy Ride.
 The both leave around 9:30am and 3:00pm from the airport.
 Monkey Ride is $44 and Easy Ride is $55.
 We can help you arrange your shuttle if necessary.